rvlz/rvlz.io/content/blog/continuous-integration-testing-containers-publishing-images.md

 TESTS SUCCEEDED
 ```

 All looks good.
-Before we commit our new file, create and checkout a new branch called development.
+Before we commit our new file, create and check out a new branch called development.
 ```
 $ git checkout -b development
 ```